Motivation

 Furthermore, the project aims to facilitate knowledge transfer of fundamental insights regarding the use of virtualization technology and the security solutions it provides to industry and research.
 In this way, the HypErSIS project contributes to the security of corporate and government networks and strengthens the high-tech sector in Germany.

 The 3-year joint project HypErSIS is a cooperation of the working group around Prof. Dietrich of the Institute for Internet Security at the Westphalian University of Applied Sciences and Cyberus Technology GmbH.
-It is funded by the German Federal Ministry of Education and Research (BMBF) with a total of 1.66 million EUR under the funding code 16KIS1745K.
+It is funded by the German Federal Ministry Research, Technology and Space (BMFTR) with a total of 1.66 million EUR under the funding code 16KIS1746.

 Alexander Schmitz